 Bonhams is pleased to present a strong selection of works by Tiffany Studios as part of its 20th Century Decorative Arts auction, June 12.
 Tiffany Studios, founded by Louis Comfort Tiffany in 1885, has continually set the standard for creating beautiful, intricate and imaginative art glass, windows, metalwork and leaded glass lamps.

-The centerpiece of the Tiffany section is a superb Favrile glass and patinated bronze Trumpet Creeper Lamp, circa 1910 (pre-sale est. $400,000-600,000).
-Inspired by Tiffany's love of nature, the floral pattern in this lamp is particularly vibrant in its use of brilliant color, and representative of Tiffany's finest work.
+The centrepiece of the Tiffany section is a superb Favrile glass and patinated bronze Trumpet Creeper Lamp, circa 1910 (pre-sale est. $400,000-600,000).
+Inspired by Tiffany's love of nature, the floral pattern in this lamp is particularly vibrant in its use of brilliant colour, and representative of Tiffany's finest work.

 Another fine example of Tiffany Studio's work is a Wisteria Lamp designed by Clara Driscoll, circa 1899-1918 (pre-sale est. $300,000-600,000).
 This irregular border lamp is arguably Tiffany Studio's most iconic design and Bonhams is pleased to offer a rare miniature version of the model, the "Pony" Wisteria Lamp (pre-sale est. $150,000-200,000), as well as a "Pony" Begonia Lamp (pre-sale est. $120,000-180,000).